How a Kick on the Shin Changed the Course of History (or Thoughts on the The Timing of the Universe)

 chance, suddenly do not seem so accidental.
 Instead, a pattern emerges, you find a sort of composition with its own unique refrains and motifs.

 I often tell this story to illustrate the point.
 One day, when she was perhaps nine or ten years old, my mother was walking down the sidewalk and being silly with a friend.
 Suddenly, they noticed a boy of about the same age in the near distance.
-He appeared to be trying to fix his bicycle chain.
-As they drew closer, my mother’s friend says spontaneously, “I dare you to give him a kick on the shin and then let's run away really fast.”
+He was trying to fix his bicycle chain.
+As they draw closer, my mother’s friend says spontaneously, “I dare you to give him a kick on the shin.
+Then let's run away really fast.”

 mom's school photo